RubyLearning/blog/content/post/2011/12/21/lets-talk-about-conditional-expressions.md

 ---
-title: "Let's Talk About Conditional Expressions"
 author: Evan Light
+categories:
+- Beginners
+- Ruby
 date: 2011-12-21
 layout: post
 permalink: /2011/12/21/lets-talk-about-conditional-expressions/
+social_broadcasted:
+- a:0:{}
 social_notify:
 - 0
-social_broadcasted:
+tags:
+- Conditional Expressions
+- programming
-  - 'a:0:{}'
+- ruby programming
 thesis_description:
 - Evan Light talks about Conditional Expressions in Ruby.
 thesis_keywords:
 - Programming,Ruby programming,Conditional Expressions
+title: Let's Talk About Conditional Expressions
 topsy_short_url:
-  -
-categories:
-  - Beginners
-  - Ruby
-tags:
-  - Conditional Expressions
-  - programming
-  - ruby programming
+- null
 ---

 <div>
   <p class="update">
     This guest post is by <strong><a href="https://twitter.com/#!/elight">Evan Light</a></strong> a test-obsessed developer, the author of several rarely used gems, and the curator of Ruby DCamp.
 When he&#8217;s not a talking head at conferences, he&#8217;s usually working at home as a freelance developer remotely mentoring a developer, working for one or more startups, playing with open source, keeping his wife and four cats company, hacking nonsensically, talking at people on the internet, and/or attempting to lose weight (or any combination of the above).
 What else do you do when you live 3 hours from civilization?